anngvu/accent/README.md

 - doc/AGENTS.md describes and explains more about agents and usage.
 - doc/MCP.md describes and explains more about Model Context Protocol.
 - doc/ROADMAP.md describes roadmap and context.
-- doc/DESIGN.gv reflects a draft architecture of app.
+- doc/DESIGN.gv reflects early draft architecture of app.

 ### Demos and Tutorials (WIP)